Healthy Chicken Pot Pie

 - Tastes like the ‘real’ thing – You won’t be able to tell that this pot pie is healthy because it’s so creamy.

-- Perfect cold weather food – There’s nothing better than cozying up with a big plate of warm chicken and veggies with delicious crust on a cold day!
+- Perfect cold weather food – There’s nothing better than cozying up with a big plate of warm chicken and veggies with a delicious crust on a cold day!

 - Lower in calories/carbs – This chicken pot pie only has a crust on the top, which gives it that classic taste and texture while keeping it lower in calories/carbs!